Dog Friendly Holidays & Travel: The Ultimate Guide to Dog Friendly NSW South Coast

-We have listed the best dog friendly places from walks, beaches, pubs and cafés to make your next visit to this beautiful NSW coastline with your dog a truly memorable experience!
+We have listed the best dog friendly hikes & walks, beaches, pubs and cafés to make your next visit to this beautiful NSW coastline with your dog a truly memorable experience!

 Approximately after 2h drive south from Sydney, you will arrive to a popular travel destination of NSW South Coast.
 It offers plenty to explore for you and your dog from dog friendly beaches and parks to beautiful art & craft towns and markets in Kiama and Berry.
 The climate is also well suited for wine growing so make sure you visit one of the dog friendly wineries in the area.

 Perfectly located dog friendly accommodation with private pool.
 Belvoir Pavilions is only a minutes away from boutiques in Berry, dog friendly hikes around Nowra and the beaches of Shoalhaven.

 Find other dog friendly accommodations in the South Coast and beyond on Pupsy!

 Dog Friendly Beaches

 There are plenty of dog friendly parks and beaches to choose from, thanks to a very dog friendly Shoalhaven Council.
 Here are Lumi the Groodle’s (our Head of PR aka Puppy Relations) TOP 3 Dog Friendly Beaches in the area.
 For the full list of all dog friendly beaches click here!